 Calculate how much 2.5% of the cabbage’s weight would be, then measure that amount in sea salt.
 (In our case, 25 grams.)

-Reserving a nice big leaf, chop the cabbage as you like it (or grate it on a traditional kraut grater if you’re lucky!) and throw it in a clean, sturdy bowl.
+Reserving a nice big leaf, slice the cabbage as finely as you like it (or grate it on a traditional kraut grater if you’re lucky to have one!) and throw it in a clean, sturdy bowl.
+I like to be sure to hone my blade, now there’s a useful skill, before slicing and during, too.

-Now bash it.
+Now, bash it.
 We found this old muddler at a favourite antique shop, how easy would it be to turn one on a pole lathe!
-It works brilliantly – but the flat end of a handle-less rolling pin or whatever you find around would function.
+It works brilliantly – but the flat end of a handle-less rolling pin or similar object you find around would function.

-When you put the cut, bashed cabbage in a clean, strong kilner jar, you want to see enough liquid to submerge the cabbage.
-Don’t worry, you can add more water later if necessary, though I’ve never needed to.
+When you pack the cut, bashed cabbage firmly into a clean, strong kilner jar, you want to see enough liquid to submerge the cabbage.
+Don’t worry, you can add more brine later if necessary, depending on the type and the age of the cabbage.
+To make brine, mix water to salt at 2.5% or so – or follow the simple traditional rule our friends the Bairds over at Ecosense use – salt it to taste like the ocean!

 Tuck the cabbage leaf that you saved all round the top of the chopped stuff, putting it to bed so nothing is floating, nothing exposed to air.
 Place a small clean jar or glass with some water in it inside the large jar, to weigh down the big leaf, and close the large jar up tight.